mabreyes/adserver-tutorial/README.md

 There are only three things you need to know about for ad server!

-**Administrators**: The one who handles advertisers and publishers and executes relevant ad campaigns to publishers.
+1. **Administrators.** The one who handles advertisers and publishers and executes relevant ad campaigns to publishers.
-**Publishers**: The one who publishes adverts on their website that are sent by the administrator and are paid per impression.
+2. **Publishers.** The one who publishes adverts on their website that are sent by the administrator and are paid per impression.
-**advertisers**: The one who pays for advertising and design advertising programs.
+3. **Advertisers.** The one who pays for advertising and design advertising programs.

 The important reason is that it is the starting point for connected models as follows: